ERoydev/rocket-taskify/backend/ai_prompts.md

 My task insertion is returning InsertResult<ActiveModel> which i need to convert to my TaskDTO to return as json how to achieve this

+ let mock_tasks = mock_tasks_setup();
+        // Create a mock database with the prepared data let db: DatabaseConnection = mock_db_setup(mock_tasks);
+        // Build the Rocket instance with the mocked database let rocket = rocket(db);
+I want to check in my test case my db when i have created new task for example but how to approach such testing.
+When u give me code snippets dont give me side code please